SeaOfNodes/Simple/chapter05/README.md

 This involves following:

-* The `IfNode` is created with the current control token, i.e. the node mapped to `$ctrl`, and the predicate expression as inputs.
+* We create an `IfNode` with the current control token, i.e. the node mapped to `$ctrl`, and the `if` predicate expression as inputs.
 * We add two `ProjNodes` - one for the `True` branch (call if `ifT`), and the other for the `False` branch (call it `ifF`) - these extract values from the tuple result of the `IfNode`.
-* We now create a duplicate of the current `ScopeNode`.
-The duplicated `ScopeNode` must have all the stack levels as the original, and moreover the new node must be a user of all the names that are currently bound.
+* We duplicate the current `ScopeNode`.
+The duplicated `ScopeNode` contains all the stack levels as the original, and moreover the new node is added as a user of all the names that are currently bound.
 * The original `ScopeNode` is saved.
 * We set the duplicate `ScopeNode` as current.
-* The control token is updated to the `True` projection node `ifT`.
+* We set control token to the `True` projection node `ifT`.
 * We parse the true branch of the `if` statement.
 * We reset the original `ScopeNode` as current.
 * We set control token to the `False` projection node `ifF`.